-Why minor in Theatre?
+Why major in Theatre?

 Student practices pop-art makeup during a stage make-up course.